Shifting the Feeding and Eating Conversation: An Introduction to Satter Feeding Dynamics and Eating Competence

 Have you been struggling to find ways to help children and families with feeding and eating practices?

-In this introductory, full-day workshop, participants will:
+In this introductory, full-day workshop, participants:

 - Develop methods for engaging families and other service organizations to integrate feeding dynamics-based interventions into practice.

-Participants will come away from the workshop with:
+Participants came away from the workshop with:

 - An increased understanding of the adult’s and child’s role in the feeding relationship;